I need human help to enter verification code (office hours only)

 Cantor Jeffrey Shiovitz

 Cantor Jeffrey Shiovitz has served as Hazzan at CSI since 1988.
 His broad knowledge of both traditional and modern melodies, combined with his enthusiastic service leadership, helps provide our members with a strong musical and ritual atmosphere.
 As Chairman of Publications for the Cantors Assembly since 1993, he has edited some of the most widely used song books in the Conservative Movement, including B’Kol Echad: In One VoiceRoni V’Simchi: Rejoice and SingHolidays in Song and the three-volume series of Zamru Lo: The Next Generation and B’chol Dor Vador: In Every Generation.
-His latest publication is Shira Chadasha: The Music of the Independent Minyan.
-He is currently working on a new book of synagogue music from Israel tentatively titled “Shirei Masorti” in conjunction with the Fuchsberg Jerusalem Center.
+His publication Shira Chadasha: The Music of the Independent Minyan has become a classic.
+The newest publication, a book on the synagogue music from Israel entitled Shirei T'fillot B'Yisrael was just published in partnership between the Cantors Assembly and the Fuchsberg Jerusalm Center.

 Email Cantor Shiovitz.